HeiningaVE/HeiningaVE.github.io/projects.md

 ### Ieder Kind Is Anders (every child is different)
 #### [www.iederkindisanders.nl](https://www.iederkindisanders.nl)
-This interdisciplinary national crowdsourcing study aims to examine mental health in parents and children/ adolescents (aged 8-18), characterized by both vulnerabilities and strengths.
+This interdisciplinary national crowdsourcing study aims to examine positive mental health and mental health problems in parents of children (aged 4-18) and children/ adolescents (aged 8-18), characterized by both vulnerabilities and strengths.

 ### Deficits, Distress, and Disorders